PostHog/meta/requests-for-comments/2022-11-29-network-recordings.md

-# Request for comments: Web Performance from ALPHA to BETA, Paul D'Ambra
+# Request for comments: Network recordings MVP - and Web Performance Alpha to Alpha V0.2, Paul D'Ambra

 Desired decision date: December 10th 2022

 ## Problem statement
 *Who are we building for, what are their needs (include example cases), why is this important?*

-For this increment we are building this for two reasons.
+This RFC is tackling two main problems:

+* Network recordings MVP: To be able to serve a customer need of seeing network logs in session recordings.
+This can also help with improving our own web performance
+  * This is the focus of Paul and Ben's work during their trip to Lisbon
-* For ourselves to support "nail slickness".
+* Web Performance v0.2: For ourselves to support "nail slickness".
 We want to see where in PostHog is it slow and frustrating.
-* To be able to serve a customer need of seeing network logs in session recordings

 Performance monitoring can be split into Synthetic monitoring (measurements carried out by automation, often on a timer) and "real user monitoring" (measurements gathered from production traffic).
 Because our SDK is already running in the browser we are in a position to add "real user monitoring" to our product.

-We're building for engineers who want to correlate performance with product events.
-Or who want to observe performance in their application in order to avoid adding another tool alongside PostHog to do that.
+Product engineers first want to focus on reducing frustration by speeding up the really slow stuff.
+Then they want to move onto making the product feel really slick.
+As part of our mission to help people build the best products, PostHog is well suited to help them improve their applications performance.
+This is particularly important for the leading product teams such as Superhuman/Linear etc.

 They want to answer these questions: